 - Neutral Female: Michele doesn't help at all in the final fight between Critter, Buz, Leo, and Leo's doppelganger henchman.

-- Tempting Fate: Harry Blatts with his Famous Last Words to Buz.
+- Tempting Fate: Harry Blatts with his last words to Buz.

-- Too Dumb to Live: Harry Blatts, who even gives Famous Last Words about there being only "one way" his plan could fail him.Harry: I won't mind seein' you go, because I know that there's now only one way to keep me from having my share.
+- Too Dumb to Live: Harry Blatts, who even gives some parting words about there being only "one way" his plan could fail him.Harry: I won't mind seein' you go, because I know that there's now only one way to keep me from having my share.

 - Worst News Judgment Ever: On the road to L.A.
 Buz robs a convenience store.
 Nobody is hurt and he stole only $40.
-This somehow made the front page of the L.A.
-Times, though in today's money that's nearly $300.
+That's about $300 in today's money, but this still somehow made the front page of the L.A.
+Times (according to Buz, although a quick glimpse at the top of the page shows no masthead).

 "Oh, God, I wish I had that pretty mind back."